The world's creepiest ghost towns

-Sure, haunted houses can elicit the heebie-jeebies, but for some truly Hitchcockian horrors, take a look at these abandoned outposts.
-They suffered some severe fates, and were left as ghost towns that're so creepy, they're probably inhabited by
+Sure, haunted houses can manufacture fear and elicit some frightening responses, but for some truly homegrown horror, take a look at these abandoned outposts.
+They suffered extremely severe fates, and were left as ghost towns that're so creepy, just reading about them will make your hair rise.

 7. Agdam, Azerbaijan